bodziowagh/react-boilerplate/README.md

 # React + Typescript + Jest boilerplate 🍱

 A plug & play package to avoid time consuming manual setup every time I start a new project.
 Disclaimer: I know of official boilerplates, this project's main goal was to actually set everything up manually by myself in order to be more aware of how things work.
+Also currently I like this specific setup.

 `Package includes:`